 - Check that the extension’s icons, labels, and tooltips still look correct

 Switch to different languages if the extension supports multiple languages

 - Check that the performance is not worse than the previous version

 Use the Response Monitor and Model Performance tool to help with testing

 Test loading old test data created from previous CET versions

 - Paper (.cmppr)

-Please run the migration testing by referring to the latest Migration Testing Guide.
+Please run the migration testing by referring to the latest QA Testing Guide.